The Ford Mustang Cobra’s history is closely intertwined with that of the Shelby Mustangs. Both the Shelby and Cobra

 When Shelby began creating the GT350, many of the parts had the Cobra logo on them.

-When Shelby was tasked with creating the GT350, many of the parts had the Cobra logo on them, and since they were made in the same shop as the Cobras, many people used the words Shelby and Cobra interchangeably.
+Since they were made in the same shop as the Cobras, many people started using the terms Shelby and Cobra

 Unfortunately, that’s where some of the confusion occurred.

 When Shelby briefly left the world of fast cars, he assumed there would be no more Shelbys or Cobras.
 But Ford really

 liked the Cobra name.
 While they couldn’t make Shelbys without Carroll Shelby, they didn’t see why they couldn’t make

 Cobras.
 The resulting legal dispute is most likely why Shelby worked with Dodge during the ‘80s and ‘90s.

 Here’s a look at the history of the Cobra, from its early Shelby roots to the rebirth in 1993 that lasted until 2004.